 Please Note: This article outlines how to use the SCORM Debug API feature in your learning platform.
-To learn how to upload and manage SCORM content in your platform as well as package limitations and best practices, refer to this article.
+To learn how to upload and manage SCORM content in your platform as well as package limitations and best practices, refer to the dedicated article of the Knowledge Base.

 Activating the SCORM Debug API